tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * This week's homework focuses on creating a classification model focused on predicting and categorizing credit risk.

 * Multiple models will be used for this assignment (i.e., linear regression and decision trees).
-Explain to students that these models will be made available with the `Scikit-Learn` package, which was also used in Unit 10.
+Explain to students that these models will be made available with the `Scikit-learn` package, which was also used in Unit 10.

 * Emphasize that the goal behind the assignment is two-fold: